 Emergency updates and contact information

 For help with English, call the Translating and Interpreting Service on free call 131 450.

 VicEmergency informs Victorians of emergencies in real time.
 It also has information to help you:

 - prepare and get ready

-- recover, including returning home and cleaning up.
+- recover, including returning home and cleaning up after an emergency.

-Follow EPA Victoria on Twitter for EPA updates.
+Follow EPA Victoria on Twitter for our updates.

 Air quality information is available at EPA AirWatch.